utgwkk/bulkmockgen/README.md

 ## Restriction

 - Bulkmockgen is available for gomock's reflect mode.
 Source mode is currently not available.
-- Bulkmockgen is not available for mocking interfaces in external packages of project.

 ## Migrate from mockgen